 Although the Chickasaw are generally the least known of the Five Civilized Tribes, no other tribe played a more significant role in Britain’s victory over France for control of North America.
 Variously described as the “Unconquered” or the “Spartans of the Lower Mississippi Valley,” the Chickasaw were the most formidable warriors of the American Southeast.
-British traders from the Carolinas were quick to recognize their prowess in this area, arming the Chickasaw after which, the French were crippled in engaging in any commerce along the lower Mississippi River.
+British traders from the Carolinas quickly recognized their prowess in this area, arming the Chickasaw, after which the French were crippled in engaging in any commerce along the lower Mississippi River.
 The tribe never lost a battle until they sided with the Confederates during the Civil War.
 Even then, the Chickasaw Nation was the last Confederate government to surrender to Union forces.

 An important Muscogean tribe, the Chickasaw were closely related to the Choctaw in language and customs, although the two tribes were mutually hostile.
-The principal difference between the two tribes was that the Choctaw were more sedentary and had a greater devotion to agricultural pursuits, while the Chickasaw were more turbulent, restless, and warlike.
+The principal difference between the two tribes was that the Choctaw were more sedentary and devoted to agricultural pursuits, while the Chickasaw were more turbulent, restless, and warlike.

 The earliest habitat traceable for the Chickasaw was in north Mississippi.
-Their villages in the 18th century centered about Pontotoc and Union Counties, where the headwaters of the Tombigbee River met those of Yazoo River and its affluent, the Tallahatchie River.
-This is where Hernando de Soto narratives placed them in 1540, under the name Chicaza.
+Their villages in the 18th century centered around Pontotoc and Union Counties, where the headwaters of the Tombigbee River met those of Yazoo River and its affluent, the Tallahatchie River.
+This is where Hernando de Soto’s narratives placed them in 1540 under the name Chicaza.

-The Chickasaw were noted early on for their bravery, independence, and warlike disposition.
-They were constantly fighting with neighboring tribes; sometimes with the Choctaw and Creek, and later, with the Cherokee, Illinois, Kickapoo, Shawnee, Mobile, Osage, and Quapaw.
-They combined with the Cherokee about 1715 and drove the Shawnee from their territory on the Cumberland River.
-In 1732 they totally destroyed a war party of Iroquois who had invaded their country.
+The Chickasaw were noted for their bravery, independence, and warlike disposition early on.
+They constantly fought with neighboring tribes, sometimes with the Choctaw and Creek, and later, with the Cherokee, Illinois, Kickapoo, Shawnee, Mobile, Osage, and Quapaw.
+They combined with the Cherokee in about 1715 and drove the Shawnee from their territory on the Cumberland River.
+In 1732 they destroyed a war party of Iroquois who had invaded their country.

 In 1744, the English trader, James Adair, guided a pack train of trade goods into the Chickasaw Nation and began to do business with the tribe.
 He would maintain a friendly relationship with them for the next two decades.
-When he departed from the Chickasaw for the last time in 1768, he took with him a book-length manuscript that he was determined to see published.
+When he departed from Chickasaw for the last time in 1768, he took a book-length manuscript that he was determined to see published.
 In more than 500 pages, Adair’s manuscript contained a wealth of information about the tribe.
-Adair stated that the Chickasaw had four contiguous settlements, each having several villages within them.
-Their townsites were described as sophisticated, they practiced agriculture, and possessed a highly developed ruling system complete with laws and religion
+Adair stated that the Chickasaw had four contiguous settlements, each with several villages.
+Their townsites were described as sophisticated; they practiced agriculture and possessed a highly developed ruling system with laws and religion.

 However, the warlike Chickasaw claimed other territories far beyond the narrow limits of their villages, land that extended north to the confluence of the Ohio with the Tennessee Rivers, as well as a large area north of the Tennessee River to the ridge between Duck and Cumberland Rivers and south to the Tennessee River.

-According to other reports, there was also an outlying colony of Chickasaw who dwelt on the Savannah River nearly opposite Augusta, Georgia, but trouble with the Creek tribe drove them westward again.
+According to other reports, an outlying colony of Chickasaw dwelt on the Savannah River, nearly opposite Augusta, Georgia.
+Still, trouble with the Creek tribe drove them westward again.

-In the French and Indian War of 1756 to 1763, which was actually a war between Great Britain and France, they allied with the English, fighting in a number of battles and resulting in British domination of America.
+In the French and Indian War of 1756 to 1763, a war between Great Britain and France, they allied with the English, fighting in several battles and resulting in British domination of America.

-Though they had formerly allied with the Cherokee to drive the Shawnee from their territory, they later would fight with them when the Cherokee tried to drive the Chickasaw out.
+Though they had formerly allied with the Cherokee to drive the Shawnee from their territory, they would later fight with them when they tried to drive the Chickasaw out.
 Although the Cherokee outnumbered the Chickasaw five to one, the Chickasaw would prevail in the end.
-After eleven years of skirmishes, the Cherokee were routed at a battle fought near the Chickasaw Old Fields in 1769.
-The British arranged a peace the following year, and although they never relinquished their claim to the disputed area, the Cherokee chose not to challenge the Chickasaw again.
+After eleven years of skirmishes, the Cherokee were routed at a battle near the Chickasaw Old Fields in 1769.
+The British arranged peace the following year, and although they never relinquished their claim to the disputed area, the Cherokee chose not to rechallenge the Chickasaw.

 Negotiations with the United States began with the Hopewell Treaty in 1786 when their boundary on the north was fixed at the Ohio River.
-They began to emigrate west of the Mississippi River as early as 1822, and treaties for the removal of those who remained in their old locations were made in 1832 and 1834.
+They began to emigrate west of the Mississippi River as early as 1822, and treaties for removing those who remained in their old locations were made in 1832 and 1834.

-During the Indian Removal to Indian Territory (Oklahoma), the Chickasaw were unlike other tribes who exchanged land grants; instead, they were to receive financial compensation of $3 million dollars for their lands east of the Mississippi River.
+During the Indian Removal to Indian Territory (Oklahoma), the Chickasaw were, unlike other tribes exchanging land grants; instead, they were to receive financial compensation of $3 million for their lands east of the Mississippi River.
 In 1836 the Chickasaw reached an agreement where they purchased land from the previously removed Choctaw, paying the other tribe $530,000 for the westernmost part of Choctaw land.
 The first group of Chickasaw moved in 1837.
-However, the $3 million dollars that the U.S. owed the Chickasaw went unpaid for nearly 30 years.
+However, the $3 million the U.S. owed the Chickasaw went unpaid for nearly 30 years.

-Though they lived on separate land from the Choctaw the government saw the two tribes as one until 1856, when the tribes were “officially” separated and the Chickasaw were given direct authority over their affairs and formed their own government.
-Tribal leaders established the capital at Tishomingo, Oklahoma, adopted a constitution and organized executive, legislative and judicial departments.
+Though they lived on separate land from the Choctaw, the government saw the two tribes as one until 1856, when the tribes were “officially” separated, and the Chickasaw were given direct authority over their affairs and formed their government.
+Tribal leaders established the capital at Tishomingo, Oklahoma, adopted a constitution, and organized executive, legislative and judicial departments.

 Although suffering hardships after the defeat of the Confederacy, the tribe regained prosperity, with many of their members becoming successful farmers and ranchers.
 The tribe also built some of the first schools, banks, and businesses in Indian Territory.

 Early estimates of population vary widely, those of the 18th century ranging from 2,000 to nearly 6,000.
-However, according to James Adair, who had befriended the Chickasaw for two decades, estimated their population more closely in 1744 at between 3,000 and 4,000.
-In 1865 the estimated population was 4,500 and in 1904 the official number was given as 4,820, including mixed bloods.
+However, James Adair, who had befriended the Chickasaw for two decades, estimated their population more closely in 1744 at between 3,000 and 4,000.
+In 1865 the estimated population was 4,500, and in 1904 the official number was 4,820, including mixed bloods.

-Today, the Chickasaw Nation numbers approximately 38,000 members, making it the eighth largest Indian nation in the United States.
-Though they live throughout the United States, the biggest majority still reside in Oklahoma.
-With its headquarters in Ada, Oklahoma, the Chickasaw successfully commingle, both culturally and economically with the non-Indian society, while still retaining their language and traditions.
-The tribe is currently involved in economic development and other ventures with city, county, and state levels of government, as well as with private enterprise.
+Today, the Chickasaw Nation numbers approximately 38,000 members, making it the eighth-largest Indian nation in the United States.
+Though they live throughout the United States, most still reside in Oklahoma.
+With its headquarters in Ada, Oklahoma, the Chickasaw successfully commingle culturally and economically with the non-Indian society while retaining their language and traditions.
+The tribe is currently involved in economic development and other ventures with city, county, and state levels of government, as well as private enterprise.

-The tribal government headquarters, located in Ada, includes a cultural center library and extensive American Indian art collection.
+The tribal government headquarters in Ada includes a cultural center library and an extensive American Indian art collection.

-The Chickasaw National Recreation Area in Sulphur, Oklahoma is one of the state’s two national parks, named by Indian tribes as the “Peaceful Valley of Rippling Waters,” where inter-tribal disputes and warfare were forbidden.
+The Chickasaw National Recreation Area in Sulphur, Oklahoma, is one of the state’s two national parks, named by Indian tribes as the “Peaceful Valley of Rippling Waters,” where inter-tribal disputes and warfare were forbidden.
 Adjacent to the Chickasaw National Recreation Area is the new Chickasaw Cultural Center.
-Located on 109 acres, the center will use live performances, high-technology multimedia exhibits and galleries, as well as natural outdoor spaces to share the story of the unconquered and unconquerable Chickasaw Nation.
+Located on 109 acres, the center will use live performances, high-technology multimedia exhibits, galleries, and natural outdoor spaces to share the story of the unconquered and unconquerable Chickasaw Nation.

 In the historic capital city of Tishomingo, visitors can see the stately granite Chickasaw Nation Capitol Building or the Chickasaw National Bank — both built during the 19th century.
-The Chickasaw Council House Museum gives a look back at the lives of those who helped settle this part of the state and provides genealogical services.
+The Chickasaw Council House Museum looks back at the lives of those who helped settle this part of the state and provides genealogical services.

-Other ventures include a number of casinos, hotels, and travel plazas.
+Other ventures include several casinos, hotels, and travel plazas.